 In 2014 one exception was registered.
-The exception concerned a reimbursement of mission costs to a staff member at the amount of \in 357.40.
-The reason for the exception was attributed to technical reasons and the amount was considered as insignificant.
+The exception concerned a reimbursement of mission costs to a staff member at the amount of € 357.40.
+The reason for the exception was attributed to technical reasons (missing signature in the Agency's Mission management tool for approval of the mission, while the staff member received a confirmatory message, and post-signature in the tool by the AO) and the amount was considered as insignificant.